d112358/idlmav/README.md

 ## Adding and removing panels
 * This could help with portability or user experience on some environments, e.g.
   - On Colab the slider gets more in the way rather than adding value
+  - Wide models are sometimes easier to navigate without the table
   - The custom JS used for table synchronization may not be supported everywhere
 ```python
 mav.show_widget(add_overview=False, add_slider=False, add_table=False)